Why are women more likely to have chronic bladder infections? What can be done about them?

-Several factors make women more likely to get recurrent bladder infections.
+Several factors make women more likely to have recurrent bladder infections.
 These factors include:

-- Kidney or bladder stones
+- Having kidney or bladder stones.

-- Changes in estrogen levels during menopause
+- Changing estrogen levels during menopause.

-- Abnormal urinary tract shape or function
+- Problems with the urinary tract shape or function.

 - Drink plenty of liquids, especially water, to help flush out bacteria